GeekTrainer/help-desk-bot-lab/Node/exercise8-BackChannel.md

     ![exercise8-webchatarticles](./images/exercise8-webchat-articles.png)

+> **NOTE:** At the moment this hands-on lab was written Web Chat does not fully support Adaptive Cards, so you might not see the ticket confirmation message correctly.

 ## Task 5: Update Web Page to Send `event` Messages to Your Bot

 1. Open the **default.htm** file.
 In the style section, replace the `#results h3` selector with the following CSS: